5 Things You Shouldn’t Tell Your Kids About Your Finances—and 5 You Should

 Yes, communication is important, and children deserve the truth.
 But not the whole truth!
-Best-selling personal finance expert Beth Kobliner, author of Make Your Kid a Money Genius, outlines healthy boundaries for this touchy topic.
+Here, best-selling personal finance expert Beth Kobliner, author of Make Your Kid a Money Genius, outlines healthy boundaries for this touchy topic, whether your child is just starting to understand money or they’re thinking about college.

 Whether your family is more than comfortable or living check to check, salary is something to keep to yourself.
 Young kids don’t have the context to make sense of such sums—and in revealing numbers, you run the risk of becoming the talk of the playground (“My mommy makes this much!”).
 The same advice applies when it comes to which parent earns more.
 Children can confuse a bigger salary with a bigger contribution to the family.